Terraplane: Changing marketplace

 Hudson had manufactured the inexpensive Essex from 1919 as a lower-priced vehicle line; the company merged Essex into itself in 1922.
 The Essex is generally credited with helping to make the fully enclosed automobile an affordable model for inexpensive automobiles.
 The low-priced closed model Essex coach "had promoted the sensational recovery of Hudson" as an automaker in 1922.

 Declining sales of the Essex, combined with the growing economic pressure and suffering from the effects of the Great Depression forced Hudson to replace the Essex with a re-designed automobile with a lower manufacturing cost and selling price.
 Roy D. Chapin decided to repeat the successful strategy in 1932 by producing "a very light car in the bottom price class, a vehicle which would combine style, comfort, and reliability".
 Although it was daring to launch a car during the Great Depression, Chapin was convinced that the Terraplane name would have "great public appeal" as it also linked with the public interest in aviation that was so prevalent at that time.

 The Terraplane contributed greatly to Hudson Motor's sales during the Depression in the 1930s.
 Sales of the Terraplane outpaced Hudson vehicles in the late mid-1930s and it is said that Hudson management was not fond of that fact and that was partly why they chose to eliminate the car as a make.
 One unique feature was "Duo-Automatic" brakes.
 Terraplanes had two brake systems—hydraulic and mechanical.
 Should the hydraulic brakes fail (i.e. the brake line had a leak in it), the mechanical brakes would be used to stop the car.

 The most memorable sales slogan of the Terraplane years came from 1933: "On the sea that's aquaplaning, in the air that's aeroplaning, but on the land, in the traffic, on the hills, hot diggity dog, THAT'S TERRAPLANING".

 1932

 The new Essex-Terraplane was launched on July 21, 1932, "with [such] sensational vigor" that "accounts of the affair appeared in newspapers throughout the United States."
 The special event included over 2,000 dealers who came from 40 states to Detroit.
 Hudson also had famous aviator Amelia Earhart helping to introduce the first Essex-Terraplane.
-It was a small, but very powerful, car with a steel frame, built to exacting standards, which is probably why Orville Wright purchased one of the first Essex-Terraplanes for himself.
+It was a small, but powerful, car with a steel frame, built to exacting standards, which is possibly why Orville Wright purchased one of the first Essex-Terraplanes for himself.
 The 1932 model bore a slight resemblance to its Essex predecessors.
 The 1932 model had just the name "Essex" on the radiator ornament, but the 1933 models had the name "Essex-Terraplane" on the radiator ornament.

 In 1932, only the Model K on the 106 in wheelbase with a 193 CID 6-cylinder engine was available.